Wondertan/go-ipfs-recovery/README.md

 ## Background

-The IPFS project, in its core, tries to upgrade the Internet to make it better in multiple ways.
+The IPFS project, at its core, tries to upgrade the Internet to make it better in multiple ways.
 One of the goals is to make the Web permanent.
 This IPFS characteristic is very promising, but still not in the state of the art form and requires more RnD in that vector.
-On the other side, Computer Science, for many years of existence, did multiple inventions related to data and the ways to make it persistent against multiple data-loss factors within mostly centralized systems.
+On the other side, Computer Science, for many years of existence, has plenty of research related to data and the ways to make it persistent against multiple data-loss factors within mostly centralized systems.
 On the way to permanency, those inventions can apply to IPFS protocol taking the most out of them, and then newer innovations might take place instead after gathering all the experience.
-Further work in this avenue can also ensure integrity even in doomsday scenarios where large portions of the network can go down while it is still possible to recover that content.
+Further work in this avenue can also ensure integrity even in doomsday scenarios where large portions of the network can go down, allowing content to still be recovered.
 Though there are multiple discussions in the IPFS ecosystem regarding the data persevering mechanisms, like erasure codings, none of them were actually implemented.

 The IPFS Recovery project brings data recovery algorithms into IPFS with the above aim.
 It does so by creating new IPLD